Woe4/GraphingCPSC210/README.md

 deleting all previous inputs (second required action)
 - Saving can be done with the save button on the right
 - Loading can be done with the load button on the right

-EventLog and Event classes w/ tests come from AlarmController as required
+- The definite integral will take an approximate integral as a right riemann sum (which will be non-exact) EventLog and Event classes w/ tests come from AlarmController as required